 If you are traveling 50+ miles to attend this training, you are eligible for a hotel room paid for by CACMI on November 4&5.
+Depending on the demand and need for hotel rooms, CAC's may be limited to only one paid room per CAC.
 Please indicate your interest in being considered for a hotel room on the registration form.
 CACMI will contact you with the details of your hotel reservation.

 If you are requesting a hotel room, YOU MUST REGISTER AND MAKE PAYMENT BY OCTOBER 3 at 5PM!

 If you are not requesting a hotel room, YOU MUST REGISTER AND MAKE PAYMENT BY OCTOBER 31 at 5PM!